ncatlab/nlab-content/pages/8/0/7/5/15708/content.md

 * table of contents
 {:toc}

 **Hermann Cohen** (1842-1918) was a German Philosopher of Jewish origin.
-He was one of the main protagonists of the _Marburg school of Neo-Kantianism_ together with Paul Natorp and Ernst Cassirer.
+He was one of the main protagonists of the _Marburg school of Neo-Kantianism_ together with _Paul Natorp_ and _Ernst Cassirer_.

-According to _Hans-Georg Gadamer_ who was PhD-student of Natorp, the principal idea of the Marburg school is the formulation of the _transcendental concepts_ of Kant as methods of the generation of reality through pure thought modeled on the role of continuity and infinitesimals in the mathematical sciences programmatically expressed in ([Cohen 1883](#Cohen83)).
+According to _Hans-Georg Gadamer_ who was PhD-student of Natorp, the principal idea of the Marburg school is the formulation of the _transcendental concepts_ of [[Kant]] as methods of the generation of reality through pure thought modeled on the role of continuity and infinitesimals in the mathematical sciences programmatically expressed in ([Cohen 1883](#Cohen83)).

 Cohen's views of the role of continuity have strong affinity with Hegelianism and can be viewed as philosophical complement to [[F.W.
 Lawvere]]'s concept of [[infinitesimal generation]] for [[cohesive toposes]] although the latter explicitly rejected the idealist idea of generation of reality from pure thought.